mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>isAffiliate<strong> `boolean`

-Has the value _true_ if the subscription has affiliates, or the value _false_ if it's not.
+Has the value _true_ if the subscription has an affiliate, or the value _false_ if it's not.

 > Affiliate means any person, directly or indirectly, through one or more intermediaries, that controls, is controlled by, or is under common control with another person.